History of the Jews in Leipzig: 13th century

 The first documentation of the existence of a Jewish community within Leipzig came from a collection of responsa between 1250 and 1285 that was compiled by Rabbi Yitshak ben Moshe of Vienna, the famous Isaac Or Zarua or Riaz.
 In one particular responsum, Rabbi Yitshak acts as an arbitrator in a dispute between his son-in-law from Leipzig and a Jew from another town.
 The documentation of his answer to the dispute indicated that the Jews of Leipzig already had a synagogue at this time, and their main source of income appeared to come from finance.
 Jews in Leipzig were generally respected at this time, largely due to their success in commercial trade.
-In 1248, Duke Heinrich the Enlightened published a document thanking Leipzig's Jews for their contributions to the commercial development of Leipzig.
+In 1248, Henry III, Margrave of Meissen published a document thanking Leipzig's Jews for their contributions to the commercial development of Leipzig.
 Leipzig's central location attracted Jewish traders from all over Europe to the Leipzig Trade Fair, an important fair that cultivated foreign relations among European nations and served as a meeting place for politicians.
 The Trade Fair regulations of 1268 reflected this as well, as Jewish merchants were granted rights equal to the rights enjoyed by Christian merchants, and the market day was changed from Saturday to Friday in respect for the Jewish Sabbath.
 The relatively relaxed merchant regulations made the Leipzig fairs very popular across Europe.

 14th century

 As far back as 1349, the Jews of Leipzig began to face discrimination.
 In February 1349, Margrave Frederick "the Earnest" exterminated Leipzig's entire Jewish population by burning.
 Their residences and other belongings were confiscated.
 After the mass expulsions in the aftermath of the Black Death (1348–1349), eventually, Jews were permitted to return to Leipzig.
 For a short while, Jews experienced many rights and privileges they had before 1349.
 By 1352, a synagogue had been established in Leipzig.
 In 1359, records mention a Judengasse (Jewish Street) and a Judenburg (Jewish Town).
+The Judengasse stretched in front of the city wall along the Pleißemühlgraben (roughly at the level of Fleischerplatz).
 Jews were relatively safe in Leipzig at this time, and they did have some protections, but anti-Jewish regulations grew in prevalence and severity over time.